 The Lynchburg City School Board wishes to maintain open channels of communication between itself and the staff.
 The goal is to enhance and streamline communications to ensure information flows in both directions, and to ensure any issues are promptly handled and addressed.
 The basic line of communication will, however, be through the Superintendent.

-All effective means of facilitating channels of communication between the Board and staff will be utilized, like the Superintendent’s Personnel Advisory and Superintendent’s Preview, in order to promote close and cooperative action for the continuing improvement of the educational program and the mutual benefits of the school system and the community.
+All effective means of facilitating channels of communication between the Board and staff will be utilized, like the Superintendent’s Personnel Advisory, in order to promote close and cooperative action for the continuing improvement of the educational program and the mutual benefits of the school system and the community.

 Staff Communications to the Board